ZKTNetwork/papers/Advancing Blockchain Transaction Privacy and Compliance: Insights into Innovative Engineering Practices/paper.md

 ## 2. System Architecture

-At the forefront of this evolution is Vala, an innovative settlement layer that embodies the principles of compliant privacy transactions.
-Vala integrates a multi-chain cross-chain module, fostering seamless interoperability across various blockchain networks.
+At the forefront of this evolution is ZKT Network, an innovative settlement layer that embodies the principles of compliant privacy transactions.
+ZKT Network integrates a multi-chain cross-chain module, fostering seamless interoperability across various blockchain networks.
 This feature is pivotal in enabling a boundless crypto ecosystem, where asset transfer and management are not confined to the boundaries of a single blockchain.

-Central to Vala's architecture is the Privacy Pool, a sophisticated mechanism that allows users to engage in UTXO (Unspent Transaction Output) model transactions.
+Central to ZKT Network's architecture is the Privacy Pool, a sophisticated mechanism that allows users to engage in UTXO (Unspent Transaction Output) model transactions.
 This model is instrumental in enhancing user privacy while ensuring transactions remain transparent and compliant with regulatory standards.
-The UTXO model, a hallmark of blockchain technology, offers an efficient way to track asset ownership and transfer, laying the groundwork for secure and private transactions within the Vala ecosystem.
+The UTXO model, a hallmark of blockchain technology, offers an efficient way to track asset ownership and transfer, laying the groundwork for secure and private transactions within the ZKT Network ecosystem.

 ![Tree](./tree.jpeg)

 ## 3. Technology Stack

-The technology stack for ZKT Vala is anchored by zkSNARK for privacy preservation.
+The technology stack for ZKT Network is anchored by zkSNARK for privacy preservation.
 The UTXO Proof uses a Merkle Tree structure, while Membership Proof employs Plonk + Plookup[^2] for enhanced search speed.
 The project's zero-knowledge proofs part is implemented in Rust, optimizing performance and security.
 For the frontend, proof generation utilizes WebAssembly compiled from our Rust code, significantly accelerating the proof generation process for users.
 This stack represents a blend of advanced cryptographic techniques and efficient programming solutions, tailored for robust and fast privacy transactions.

 ## 4. Component Details